Tampita Vihara Heritage of Sri Lanka – ශ්රී ලංකාවේ පුරාණ ටැම්පිට විහාර

 Maliyadda Sri Sudarshanarama Purana Tampita Viharaya

-lies off Mawanella on the Hemmathagama road.
-According to Kegalu Korala Pawatha (2006) the stucture is in good condition with images and paintings intact.
-Possible Location unknown.
+According to Kegalu Korala Pawatha (2006) the structure is in good condition with images and paintings intact.
+Viharaya lies on 610mm high 22 stone pillars.
+The circumambulating path is 787mm wide on all three sides.
+The image house is 2.3m wide and 5.2m long.
+Lies off Mawanella on the Hemmathagama road.
+Exact location unknown.
 Video on the Tampita viharaya is here - https://youtu.be/o54CkukUZhk?t=28s

 Mangedara is a small Tampita Viharaya built during the Kandyan era which still maintains its original charm.
 The temple lies few kilometers from Ambepussa junction and is accessible from either Kurunegala road or Kandy road.